As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 We suggest getting a good corundum knife sharpening stone to hone the gem when cutting opal by hand.
 Most corundum knife sharpening stones have a high and low grid side.

-You will find that specific knife sharpening stones work best with water or oil.
-Use only water stones since some opals are more porous and can absorb the oil and degrade the gem.
+You will find that specific knife-sharpening stones work best with water or oil.
+Use only water stones since some opals are more porous, absorb the oil, and degrade the gem.

 Holding the gemstone firmly between your fingers, pressing down on the wet stone, grind the opal to the desired shape with forwarding and backward motions.

 Using water helps with the dust and lets you see the color layers as you hone.
-After you have honed down the opal to the basic form (called pre-form) you want, you can give your fingers a rest and mount the opal on a dop stick.
+After you have honed down the opal to the basic form (called pre-form) you want, you can rest your fingers and mount the opal on a dop stick.

 The dop stick allows for a better vantage point and control when cutting the opal into its final shape.
 You will still use the knife sharpening stone to hone the dopped opal to its final form.
 When satisfied with the profile, you can move to sandpaper to refine the opal.